 New Year’s Day in Mexico City

 On New Year’s Day, most things are closed.
 Banks, government offices, and some museums will be closed.
-If restaurants are open, they likely will have altered hours, opening later to accommodate for the late night everyone had on New Year’s Eve.
+If restaurants are open, they likely will have different hours, opening later to accommodate for the late-night everyone had on New Year’s Eve.